FamilySearch/gedcomx/specifications/name-part-qualifiers-specification.md

 `http://gedcomx.org/Geographic`|A name derived from associated geography.
 `http://gedcomx.org/Occupational`|A name derived from one's occupation.
 `http://gedcomx.org/Characteristic`|A name derived from a characteristic.
-`http://gedcomx.org/Postnom`|A name mandated by law populations from Congo Free State / Belgian Congo / Congo / Democratic Republic of Congo (formerly Zaire).
+`http://gedcomx.org/Postnom`|A name mandated by law for populations from Congo Free State / Belgian Congo / Congo / Democratic Republic of Congo (formerly Zaire).
-`http://gedcomx.org/Particle`|A grammatical designation for articles (a, the, dem, las, el, etc.), prepositions (of, from, aus, zu, op, etc.), initials (e.g. PhD, MD), annotations (e.g. twin, wife of, infant, unknown), comparators (e.g. Junior, Senior, younger, little), ordinals (e.g. III, eighth), and conjunctions (e.g. and, or, nee, ou, y, o, ne, &amp;).
+`http://gedcomx.org/Particle`|A grammatical designation for articles (a, the, dem, las, el, etc.), prepositions (of, from, aus, zu, op, etc.), initials, annotations (e.g. twin, wife of, infant, unknown), comparators (e.g. Junior, Senior, younger, little), ordinals (e.g. III, eighth), and conjunctions (e.g. and, or, nee, ou, y, o, ne, &amp;).